Sancetiano/IOSS-URL-Shortener/README.md

 - Add analytics for URL click tracking.

 ## License
 MIT License.
-Feel free to use and modify this project.
+Feel free to use and modify this project locally